WHAT ARE BYLAWS?

 HOW OFTEN SHOULD A PTA AMEND THE BYLAWS?

 Bylaws should be reviewed each year to determine if any changes need to be made.
-At least once every three years, the bylaws should be transferred to the most recent edition of the standard bylaws from the California State PTA.
+At least once every five (5) years, the bylaws should be transferred to the most recent edition of the standard bylaws from the California State PTA.

 HOW ARE STANDARD BYLAWS OBTAINED?